Mitsui Ocean Cruises Far East: 27 nights from Yokohama with Mitsui Ocean Fuji

 Honolulu

-Honolulu is the capital and largest city of the U.S. state of Hawaii.
-It is located on the southeastern coast of the island of Oahu.
-Known for its tropical climate, beautiful beaches, and rich cultural history, Honolulu is a major tourist destination and a vibrant urban center.
-Its beaches, cultural sites, and natural beauties are the reason why the city attracts millions of visitors every year.
-Honolulu is the ideal destination for beach lovers.
+Honolulu is the capital and largest city of the American state of Hawaii.
+It is located on the south-eastern coast of the island of Oahu.
+Known for its tropical climate, beautiful beaches and rich cultural history, Honolulu is an important tourist destination and a lively urban center.

 Kailua Kona